CodingNomads/python-101/README.md

-# Python Programming
+# Python 101 - Introduction To Programming

-These are the exercise labs for your CodingNomads Python Programming course.
+These are the exercise labs for the first module of your CodingNomads Python Programming course.

 You should find this document after downloading the repository.
 This folder contains **your own copy** of all the labs that you'll work with and learn from.
 Complete the exercises locally on your computer in your text editor or IDE.